Cuis-Smalltalk/Cuis-Smalltalk-Dev/Documentation/GettingStarted-UsingCommandline.md

 ## Setting up and starting Cuis using a command line

 What follows are instructions for setting up Cuis on Linux or Mac OS X using the command line.
 If you are familiar with Git, please see [Getting started using Git Bash](GettingStarted-UsingGitAndCommandline.md) .
-If you are on Windows, there are instructions for using the Windows file explorer in another document.
-This document is intended for beginners, and tries to require as little previous knowledge as possible.
+If you are on Windows or Mac, and prefer not using the command line, you might follow [Getting started using Mac Finder or Windows Explorer](GettingStarted-UsingGUI.md).

-If you want to contribute back to the community, you might subscribe to the Cuis mail list at http://jvuletich.org/mailman/listinfo/cuis_jvuletich.org , and email your code there.
+If you want to contribute back to the community, you might subscribe to the Cuis mail list at http://http://cuis-smalltalk.org/mailman/listinfo/cuis-dev_cuis-smalltalk.org , and email your code there.

 The Cuis image specified is the most current one.
 The VM specified is the latest one too.